What are Btecs? A quick guide to Btec qualifications

 - How are Btecs assessed?
 What is their equivalent in Ucas points?

 - What's the difference between Btecs and A-levels?

 - Anything else to consider?

 A Btec, or 'Business and Technology Education Council' (the name of the body which originally oversaw it) is a practical-based, vocational qualification.
 It can be studied at a college or school.

 What are Btecs?

 Btecs provide the opportunity to gain hands-on experience in a field or subject, and are a viable alternative to the more theory-focused, classroom-based ways of learning which you might be put off by.

 Btecs are becoming a more popular path to both university and particular jobs in place of, or in addition to, A-levels.
-In 2015, 26% of students accepted on to a university course held at least one Btec, according to Ucas.
+In 2017, over 25% of students starting university held at least one Btec.

 While they are commonly known as an alternative to A-levels, Btec qualifications can actually be studied at a number of levels including GCSEs and even degrees.

 What can you study at Btec?A wide range of subjects can be studied at Btec level – 2,000 qualifications across 16 sectors, to be exact.
 Some of these lend themselves to the Btec-way of learning due to their practical nature.
 However, you might be surprised by a few of the subjects available at Btec level, such as computing or engineering.